landoncrabtree/UnconfuserExTools/README.md

 * https://github.com/BedTheGod/ConfuserEx-Unpacker-Mod-by-Bed/tree/1.1

 ## Tools contained:
+A lot of the tools contained are part of CodeCracker's Tools.
+These tools are from 2011-2015, and are no longer maintained, nor is there much documentation about them.
+Once again, I want to reiterate that this repository is "as-is" and I cannot guarantee the safety or authenticity of the files provided.
+As such, without proper documentation on these files, I cannot say for sure what they do.
+All the information provided is from sources that are available today.
 * UnconfuserEx - Unpacks ConfuserEx protected applications
 * NoFuserEx - Removes anti-tamper, anti-debugger, anti-dump, fixes proxy calls and constants
 * ConfuserEx ProxyCallFixer v2 - Fixes proxy function calls